-The externally imposed capital requirements for the Group to maintain its listing on the NSX is to have a public float of at least 25% of the shares.
+The externally imposed capital requirements for the Group are to maintain its listing on the NSX it has to have a public float of at least 25% of the shares.

-The Group receives a report from the share registrars on request on substantial share interests showing the nonpublic float and it demonstrates continuing compliance with the 25% limit throughout the year.
-As at 31 December 2022, 32.19% of the shares were in public hands.
+The Group receives a report from the share registrars on request regarding the substantial share interests showing the non-public float and it demonstrates continuing compliance with the 25% limit throughout the year.
+As at 31 December 2023, 32.19% (2022: 32.19%) of the shares were in public hands.

-26. STATEMENT OF FINANCIAL POSITION AND RESERVE MOVEMENT OF THE COMPANY
+28. STATEMENT OF FINANCIAL POSITION AND RESERVE MOVEMENT OF THE COMPANY